kjohnson-ta/homework-ta/README.md

    - Root cause analysis of the championship crash
    - Your solution architecture and reasoning
    - Operational runbook for game day deployments
-4. **Proof It Works**: Evidence/testing that shows your solution handles the load
+4. **Proof of Concept**: Evidence that your solution would handle the load (no actual deployment required)

 ## Constraints (The Reality Check)